What Does it Take to Be a Clinical Data Manager?

 - Develop technical specifications for data management programming and communicate needs to information technology staff.

-Clinical Data Managers state the following job skills are important in their day-to-day work.
+When polled, Clinical Data Managers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.